Selena Gomez, Justin Bieber Are Allegedly Planning A Big Wedding

 Selena Gomez and Justin Bieber are going strong and are allegedly planning a big wedding.
 The celebrity couple, who were previously discussing to elope, has reportedly decided to organize a big wedding in the coming time.

 Justin and Selena’s wedding is allegedly going to be happening in Los Angeles.
 According to InTouch Weekly, Justin and Selena are seemingly moving forward with a big wedding, with thousands of roses and Fetish singer’s friends as bridesmaids.
 The report added that apparently there will be two weddings happening.
-One of which will happen in Come & Get It singer’s native Texas and another one in Los Angeles.
+One of which will happen in the Come & Get It singer’s native Texas and another one in Los Angeles.

 “She wants a wedding — the bigger the better.
 She wants a white dress, thousands of colorful roses and her very best friends for bridesmaids.
 Selena’s dream may come true times two.
 While she wants the ceremony to take place in her native Texas, Justin is aiming to walk down the aisle in LA, so they might do one of each!”

 According to Entertainment Tonight, Justin Bieber and Selena Gomez are officially exclusive now.
 The on-again and off-again couple are no more looking to date other people.
-The sources have added that Gomez and Bieber are happy and enjoying.
+The sources have added that Gomez and Bieber are happy and enjoying their time together.
 Justin and Selena have grown a lot over the years when they were away from each other and after Gomez’s breakup with The Weeknd, their rekindled romance is going strong.

 The Sorry hit-maker and the 25-year-old Selena are also trying to gain their friends’ trust in their relationship again.
-Justin is reported to be doing well in gaining the trust of Come & Get It singer’s friends.
+Justin is reported to be doing well in gaining the trust of the Come & Get It singer’s friends.
 The friends of the couple know that it is different this time.

 “They are together all the time.
 They’re so happy and having so much fun together.
 So far, it’s going really well, Selena and Justin have a lot of admiration and respect for each other and seem to be bringing out the best in one another.”